Sage-Bionetworks/streamlit-snowflake-template/README.md

   No active warehouse selected in the current session - Select an active warehouse with the 'use warehouse' command
   ```

   you may need to designate a default warehouse for your Snowflake account.
 The simplest way is to log into Snowflake via your web browser, open a new SQL Worksheet, and select a warehouse.
 You'll then be asked if you want to set this as your default warehouse.
+You can also configure your default warehouse by going to your **Profile** > **Default role & warehouse**.

   If the error continues after setting a default warehouse, check with an admin to confirm your user permissions.